 5. Prepare for traveling in the winter

 When traveling during the winter, the last thing you want is to be stuck on the side of the road unprepared.
 That’s why it is important to keep supplies on hand in your car to stay warm and to call for help in the case of an emergency.

 6. Have a plan in place in case you are snowed in or the power goes off

 If you get snowed in or the power goes out due to the snow, it is important to be prepared.
-Always have excess food, medication and blankets on hand so that you can stay warm and stay fed until the snow melts and it is safe to go out again.
+Always have excess food, medication, and blankets on hand so that you can stay warm and stay fed until the snow melts and it is safe to go out again.

 7. Prepare for seasonal depression

-Some with Parkinson’s disease experience depression, and this can usually be exacerbated by the common “seasonal depression”.
-It is important to know what factors can cause you to become depressed and It is also important to talk to your doctor if feelings of depression increase.
+Some with Parkinson’s disease experience depression and this can usually be exacerbated by the common “seasonal depression”.
+It is important to know what factors can cause you to become depressed and it is also important to talk to your doctor if feelings of depression increase.

 8. Preventing falls and accidents

 With ice and slippery snow everywhere this time of year it is important to take precautions to avoid falls or accidents.
-Make sure that your wear the appropriate footwear with extra grip to avoid excessive slipping.
+Make sure that you wear the appropriate footwear with extra grip to avoid excessive slipping.
 It is also important to use handrails and anything available at all times to help keep you stabilized and balanced.

-We hope these tips will be helpful for you this winter and if you would like to learn more about great ways to stay active this winter, check out our different exercise programs we offer at no cost.
+We hope these tips will be helpful for you this winter and if you would like to learn more about great ways to stay active this winter, check out the different exercise programs we offer at no cost.